What Are The Pros and Cons of Setting Up a Maquiladora?

 - Highly skilled labor force – Mexico maquiladora companies boast competitive labor rates, now cheaper than those in China.
 According to trading economics:

-Wages in Manufacturing in Mexico is expected to be 2.40 USD/Hour by the end of this quarter, according to Trading Economics global macro models and analysts’ expectations.
+Wages in Manufacturing in Mexico are expected to be 2.40 USD/Hour by the end of this quarter, according to Trading Economics global macro models and analysts’ expectations.
 Looking forward, we estimate Wages in Manufacturing in Mexico to stand at 2.50 in 12 months’ time.
 In the long-term, the Mexico Nominal Hourly Wages in Manufacturing is projected to trend around 3.00 USD/Hour in 2020, according to our econometric models.

 Despite the fact that the minimum wage is less than in China, Maquiladoras’ labor forces consist of highly trained and skilled workers.
 Over recent decades, Mexico has gone to great lengths to train, educate, and encourage its citizenry to enter this industry.
 These factors can ultimately increase job creation and productivity growth in Mexico, which is another reason why maquiladoras benefit the country.

 - Timely arrival into emerging markets – While there has been increased foreign investment and interest in Mexico’s maquiladora plants, it still is a relatively fledgling market, with massive growth on the horizon.
 By beating the rush, you can derive competitive advantage and gain control of your sector before competitors have the opportunity.
 Common advantages you can expect to reap include: